 (2) A document purporting to be executed in accordance with this section shall be presumed to be duly executed until the contrary is shown.

-(3) Where a document is produced bearing a seal purporting to be the common sea of the Commission it shall be presumed that the seal is the common seal of the Commission until the contrary is shown.
+(3) Where a document is produced bearing a seal purporting to be the common seal of the Commission it shall be presumed that the seal is the common seal of the Commission until the contrary is shown.

 (4) The Commission may, by writing under its common seal, empower a commissioner, officer, employee or other person, either generally or in respect of a specified matter, or specified matters, to execute deeds on its behalf, and a deed executed by such a person on behalf of the Commission binds the Commission and has the same effect as if it were under the common seal of the Commission.